mattredd/Top-Media/README.md

 #  Top Media

 **Top Media** is an app where you can find the top trending TV shows and films.
-You can also search for any TV show or film that you wish.
-You can select a media and see more detailed information.
+You can also search for TV show or films.

 **Top Media** uses both UIKit and SwiftUI.
 With UIKit, I wanted to retain a reactive UI so I used Combine to ensure that the UI is always updated when the model changes.